Learn about our intermediate frequency furnaces and induction melting

 They have fewer burn losses, higher overall yields, and are easier to automate than alternatives.

-If your foundry needs a furnace, welcome to follow Luoyang Hongteng and ask us any questions.
+If your foundry needs an induction melting furnace, welcome to follow Luoyang Hongteng and ask us any questions.